nanoc-archive/nanoc-bootstrap-compass/README.md

 nanoc+Compass bootstrap project
 ===============================

 This directory contains a small nanoc project that uses Compass.
-It is based on a brand new nanoc site generated using `nanoc3 create_site`.
+It is based on a brand new nanoc site generated using `nanoc create_site`.

 Places of interest: